mabulgu/learn-katacoda/middleware/middleware-amq-streams/getting-started-with-amq-streams/intro.md

 [__AMQ Streams__](https://www.redhat.com/en/resources/amq-streams-datasheet) makes it easy to run _Apache Kafka_ on __OpenShift__ or __Kubernetes__.

-Amq Streams is based on Apache Kafka 2.3.0 and consists of three main components:
+AMQ Streams 1.3.0 is based on Strimzi 0.14.x which is based on Apache Kafka 2.3.0 and consists of three main components:

 * __Cluster Operator__: Responsible for deploying and managing Apache Kafka clusters within OpenShift or Kubernetes cluster.
 * __Topic Operator__: Responsible for managing Kafka topics within a Kafka cluster running within OpenShift or Kubernetes cluster.